prisma/prisma1/examples/file-api/README.md

 graphcool deploy # choose local cluster
 # copy API endpoint into the `GRAPHCOOL_ENPOINT` env var in .env
 ```

-To get `GRAPHCOOL_SECRET` visit http://jwtbuilder.jamiekurtz.com and scroll to the bottom where you can hash your secret from `graphcool.yml` and get the hashed output. (`sssh` is used in the example.)

 ### Setting up the S3 bucket
 1. Head over to the [AWS console](http://console.aws.amazon.com/) and navigate to the `S3` section.